semanticdata/zola-mix/README.md

 ## Customization

 You can customize your configurations, templates and content for yourself.
-Look at the `config.toml`, `theme.toml` and templates files in this repo for an idea.
+Look at the `config.toml` and templates files in this repo for an idea.

-In most cases you only need to modify the content in the `config.toml` file to custom your blog, including different expressions in your speaking language.
+In most cases you only need to modify the content in the `config.toml` file to customize your blog.

 ### Custom CSS styles